KjellSchubert/coroutines-python-javascript/readme.md

     print(list(countdown_fixed(4)))

-This now prints [4, 3, 2, 1, 0], in other words 'yield from' allowed us to easily refactor our generator function's implementation without client code even noticing that the output from several generators had been concatenated.
+This now prints [4, 3, 2, 1, 0], in other words 'yield from' allowed us to easily refactor our generator function's implementation without client code even noticing that the output from several internal generators had been concatenated.
 So 'yield from' flattened the chain or tree of generators into a single flat generator.
 Javascript supports the same feature but calls this operator 'yield*' instead of 'yield from':